abhijitdeshpande83/GenAI/IntelliQA/README.md

 After uploading documents, users can ask questions such as:

 * "Summarize the key findings in this report."
-* "What recommendations are mentioned in the document?"
 * "Compare information across the uploaded files."
-* "What risks or limitations are discussed?"
 * "Explain the second section in simple terms."

 ---